bradcfisher/finch4alice/README.md

 ## Building

-You can build the Jar only for manual installation, or create several types of installers.
+You can build the Jar only for manual installation, build and install directly, or create several types of installers.

 ### Prerequisites

 #### Alice 3

-You must have an installation of Alice 3 on the build machine, preferrably installed in the default location.
+You must have an installation of [Alice 3](http://www.alice.org/) on the build machine, preferrably installed in the default location.
 This location varies by platform, as shown in the following table:

 | Platform | Default Installation Location |
 | -------- | ----------------------------- |
 | Windows  | C:\Program Files\Alice 3      |
 | Linux    | ~/Alice3/lib                  |
 | Max OS X | ~/Alice3/lib                  |

+Finch 4 Alice has been tested against Alice version 3.2.5.0.0.
+Previous versions used a different type of installer and are not compatible.

+To download a copy of Alice for your environment, visit the [Alice website](http://www.alice.org/).

 #### JDK